deshaw/versioned-hdf5/docs/development.md

 ## Editable install

-All pixi environments use a editable install of versioned-hdf5.
+All pixi environments use an editable install of versioned-hdf5.
 This means that after changing any file, including Cython ones, in the `versioned_hdf5/` directory, changes will be immediately reflected in all commands (such as `pixi r test`).